DemonExposer/mastodon-analysis/README.md

 User accounts from various Mastodon servers were taken using the Mastodon API endpoint /api/v1/directory.
 Only local accounts were grabbed for the academic and Turkish dataset.
 The mastodon.social instance was used as a baseline to compare against.
 Since the point of this is to have as many accounts as possible and also getting just local accounts, seemed to ignore a large part of the users, mastodon.social was queried for non-local accounts as well.<br/>
 <br/>
-For the academic dataset, the servers listed on https://github.com/mapperfr/academics-on-mastodon?search=1#serverscommunities were used.
+For the academic dataset, the servers listed on https://github.com/mapperfr/academics-on-mastodon?search=1#serverscommunities were used (only the ones which use HTTPS).
 For the Turkish dataset, mastodon.com.tr and mastoturk.org were used.

 ## Analysis process